Jose-12345/PROJECT_API/README.md

 Listening to the port 4000
 ONLINE database *

-once the application is executed correctly, we can use the url* http://localhost:4000*(if you are run in local)or *the assigned prodution url *(if you are run in prodution )to interact wiht  our web app
+once the application is executed correctly, we can use the url *http://localhost:4000* (if you are run in local)or *the assigned prodution url* (if you are run in prodution )to interact wiht  our web app